British Open 2019

 Crown Jewel on the Championship Coast

 There have never been times like this for golf fans in Ulster.
-Last summer, we watched in the rain as the new kid on the block of world golf blew the field away at a windy Portstewart.
+Two summers ago, we watched in the rain as the new kid on the block of world golf blew the field away at a windy Portstewart.
 Tommy Fleetwood, Rory McIlroy and Hideki Matsuyama are 3 of the biggest names in world golf today.
 It has almost become run of the mill that we welcome these giants of the game to the Irish Open since Rory took the reins of the event in 2015.

-In 2018 we welcome the pros to Donegal and there is already excited murmurings about the big names that will make their way to Ballyliffin.
+In 2018 we welcomed the pros to Donegal and there is already excited murmurings about the big names that will make their way to Ballyliffin.
 Whispers of a Tiger roaming through the rugged landscape of Ireland’s newest championship golf destination are gaining some momentum.
 With Tiger hosting the Genesis Open last week and Rory agreeing to be in the field at Riviera, one wonders if there has been a contra agreement made?

 The quality of the field at Ballyliffin will soon come to light but there is another event on the horizon that will top even Tiger appearing in Inishowen.